NixNeovim/NixNeovimPlugins/README.md

 This repository contains Nix packages of miscellaneous Vim/Neovim plugins I use but not provided by the official nixpkgs.
-Packages are automatically updated once per week using GitHub Actions.
+Packages are automatically updated twice per week using GitHub Actions.

 ## Usage